-Figure 4: Comparison with $\lambda = 6$ : (a) binomial trees $PT_1(3)$ and (b) optimal spanning tree $PT_6(6)$ .
+Figure 4: Comparison with $\lambda = 6$: (a) binomial trees $PT_1(3)$ and (b) optimal spanning tree $PT_6(6)$.

-6 Conclusions
+7 Conclusions

 We have proposed a series of networks called postal networks that contain both hypercubes and Fibonacci cubes as their special cases.
 We have shown that these networks still maintain some desirable properties of hypercubes.
 Relationships between different networks have also been studied.
 Postal networks can be used to complement several existing network topologies such as hypercubes and Fibonacci cubes.
 Because each postal network can also be considered as an incomplete hypercube after some nodes become faulty, the study of postal networks will also provide some insights on the behavior of the cube-based systems operated in a degraded mode.

 Our future work will focus on embedding other popular structures such as binary trees in postal networks.
+Other applications of postal networks will also be exploited.
 Another interesting issue is to determine postal networks from a given faulty hypercube.